ldynia/git-workshop/readme.md

 If you encounter a `.git` directory within a folder then, it means that this folder is a git repository.

 ## Git remote repository
-**Remote Git repository** is nothing more than your local Git repository uploaded to cloud -in short it is called **remote**.
+**Remote Git repository** is nothing more than your local Git repository uploaded to cloud -in short it's called **remote**.
 The most used cloud for git repositories is [github.com](https://github.com/), and we will work with it- you are free to work with any source code management service (cloud).

 To create a **github repository** do as follow